Chintpurni: Offering prayers

 Devotees usually bring offerings for the Devi.
 Sweets (e.g. suji halwa, laddoo, barfi), kheer (sugar-coated puffed rice), patasha, coconut (or other fruits), chunni, dhwaja (red-coloured flag), flowers and ghee are some of the offerings that devotees bring.
 One may bring the prasad from home or may buy it from one of the shops in the bazaars of Chintpurni.

-In the center of the Temple is the temple garbha griha.
-The image of Mata Chintpurni Devi is installed here in the form of a pindi (a round stone).
+In the center of the temple is the garbha griha.
+The image of Mata Chintpurni is installed here in the form of a pindi (a round stone).
 People queue up for a darshan of the Devi and make their prayers and offerings.

 The view of the Chintpurni's villages and the far flung scenic contours is enjoyable from the back-yard of the temple.

 Location and transportation

 Chintapurni Mata Mandir is situated 3 km West of Bharwain which lies on the Mubarkpur - Dehra - Kangra - Dharamsala Road.